 Attribute Description Postcode Contains elements for postal area, district, sector and unit.
 See Postcode in this chapter.
 Positional quality Indicates the source of the data indicator used and, hence, the quality of the coordinates provided for each record.
 It is determined by the best available data in ADDRESS-POINT (not applicable to Northern Ireland (BT area)).
-PO box indicator Denotes if the postcode is a PO box.
-Total delivery points The total number of both matched and unmatched delivery points in the postcode.
+PO Box indicator Denotes if the postcode is a PO Box Total delivery points The total number of both matched and unmatched delivery points in the postcode.
 Not in BT data for Northern Ireland.
 Delivery points used to the CPLC where the PQI value is 10 or 20 Number of matched addresses in the postcode unit of the same positional quality in ADDRESS-POINT as the PQI for that postcode in Code-Point, provided that the Code-Point record has a PQI value of 10 or 20.
 Not in BT data for Northern Ireland.
 Domestic delivery points Number of non-PO box delivery points that have no PAF organisation name.
 Not in BT data for Northern Ireland.
 Non-domestic delivery Number of non-PO box delivery points that have a PAF organisation name.
 Not in BT data for Northern Ireland.
-PO box domestic delivery points Number of PO box delivery points.
+PO Box domestic delivery points Number of PO Box delivery points.
 Not in BT data for Northern Ireland or where PQI is 20 in Scotland.
 Matched addressed premises Number of PQ3 ADDRESS-POINT delivery points in buildings or building subdivisions, after exclusion of duplicated coordinate pairs.
 Not in BT data for Northern Ireland or where PQI is 20 in Scotland.
 Unmatched delivery points Number awaiting improvement to PQ3 ADDRESS-POINT.
 Not in BT data for Northern Ireland or where PQI is 20 in Scotland.
 Easting Distance in metres east of National Grid origin.
 Northing Distance in metres north of National Grid origin.
 Country code Code used by ONS to identify the country in which the Code-Point georeference lies.
 See glossary.
-NHS regional health authority code NHS region in which CPLC falls.
-NHS health authority code NHS area in which CPLC falls.
+NHS regional health authority code English Pan Strategic Health Authority in which CPLC falls.
+NHS health authority code English Strategic Health Authority or Scottish Health Board in which CPLC falls.
 Administrative county code County in which CPLC falls.
-Administrative district code District in which CPLC falls.
-Administrative ward code Ward in which CPLC falls.
+Administrative district code Unitary Authority, Metropolitan and Non- Metropolitan District, London Borough or Scottish Council Area in which CPLC falls.
+Administrative ward code Electoral Ward or Division in which CPLC falls.
 Postcode type Indicates whether the user is large, L, or small, S. Large postcode type users receive in excess of 500 pieces of mail.
-Small users receive 70 pieces of mail per day.
+Small users receive 70 pieces per day.